 The campground we go to has an active marina and beautiful beach to spend the day.
 In previous years, my boyfriend would bring up his family boat and we’d cruise along the scenic lake, but this year we opted to laze around beach instead.

-As we watched another early September day come to an end, we knew it would only be a matter of time before that sun starts to set sooner, that warm air turns crisper, and we’d sleep just a little bit closer to each other under the cooler stars, whether indoors, or out.
+As we watched another early September day come to an end, we knew it would only be a matter of time before that sun would set sooner, that warm air would turn crisper, and we’d sleep just a little bit closer to each other under the cooler stars.